 School Workshops: João Eduardo Albertini

-Panel Discussion: Josephine Apraku, Fernande Bode, Jumọke Adejanyu
+Panel Discussion: Josephine Apraku, Fernande Bode, Jumọke Adeyanju

 Panel Moderation: Lynhan Balatbat-Helbock